MedwardR/Bible-Quizzing-Scoreboard/README.md

 # Bible Quizzing Scoreboard
- Website that displays scores in real-time for a Bible quizzing match
+ Website that displays scores in real-time for a Bible quizzing match on a screen or projector